-The overall aim of this research group is to apply ecological and evolutionary concepts to forest insect and their biotic environment.
-The goal is to develop concepts how to protect the ecological and economical services of native forest ecosystems, which are currently threatened by ongoing climate change and a loss of biodiversity.
+Our main research goal is to examine how ecological and evolutionary concepts affect forest insects and their biotic environment.
+We aim to develop methods for the long term protection of the ecological and economic ecoystemservices of native forests threatened by ongoing climate change and biodiversity loss.

-Our research is characterized by the integration of different disciplines, such as evolutionary biology, ecology, behavioral biology, microbiology, molecular biology and chemical ecology.
-This transdisciplinary approach allows us to understand the life of forest insects in their ecological relationships with other animals, plants, and microorganisms, and to make statements about the role of these relationships on forest insect population dynamics.
-Our main model system are wood-boring beetles, in particular bark beetles, and their associations with bacterial and fungal symbionts.
-We explore these multipartite symbioses in all their microbiological, molecular and chemical details to get an overarching understanding how these different organisms influence each other and either facilitate or hamper their insect hosts in colonizing trees.
+A transdisciplinary approach, integrating subjects such as evolutionary biology, ecology, behavioral biology, microbiology and chemical ecology, allows us to gain a better understanding of the life of forest insects and their ecological relationships with other animals, plants and microorganisms, and to determine the role of these relationships for forest insect population dynamics.
+Wood-boring beetles are our model organism, in particular bark beetles, and their associations with bacterial and fungal symbionts.
+We explore these multipartite symbioses in all their microbiological, molecular and chemical details to gain an overarching understanding of how these associated organisms influence each other and either facilitate or hamper their insect hosts in colonizing trees.

-One of our most important achievements was the establishment of a laboratory breeding system for various bark beetles, which allows now the consecutive rearing and the experimental manipulation of beetle nests, which are normally inaccessible and hidden below the bark or inside the wood.
-Using this technique, we are globally visible for our approach to study these insects at different scales from inside their nests in the laboratory to their population dynamics in the field.
-Along these lines our core fields of research are: (1) the study of the influence of macro- and microorganisms on forest-relevant insects in the field, (2) the experimental laboratory manipulation of relationships between these organisms and their physiological and ecological consequences, (3) the microscopic-histological study of the transmission of microorganisms (especially symbionts) by insects, and (4) the chemical ecology and molecular genetic basis of insect-microorganism interactions.
+Along these lines our core fields of research are: (1) studying the influence of macro- and microorganisms on forest insects in the field, (2) experimentally manipulating the relationship between these organisms (hosts and symbionts) in the lab and observing the physiological and ecological consequences, (3) the histological study of the transmission of microorganisms (especially symbionts) by insects, and (4) the chemical ecology and molecular genetic basis of insect-microorganism interactions.

 Forest protection and pest management are crucial for successful and sustainable forestry.
-Research in these fields is multi-dimensional and covers biology, ecology, chemo-ecology, forest management, and more.
-Forest practitioners demand for fast and economic solutions, nature conservation for low impact, and science wants to understand insect communication or the ecological processes behind the observations whilst outbreaks.
+Research in these fields is multidimensional and encompasses biology, ecology, chemoecology, forest management and more.
+Forest practitioners need fast and economic solutions, while nature conservation calls for low impact solutions and scientists hope to understand insect communication and the ecological processes behind insect breakouts.

-Microbes are everywhere and there is literally no organism that does not interact with them in at least some way.
-These interactions can be highly diverse ranging from pathogenic to mutualistic.
-Specifically, host-associated symbionts (microbiome) have been shown to affect diverse biological host traits such as nutrition, development, immunity and even behavior and can be therefore key drivers of organism’s ecology and evolution.
+Microbes are everywhere, in fact there is no organism that does not interact with them in some way.
+These interactions can be diverse and range from pathogenic to mutualistic.
+Specifically, host-associated symbionts (= microbiome) have been shown to affect diverse biological host traits such as nutrition, development, immunity and even behavior.
+Host-associated symbionts can be key drivers of an organism’s ecology and evolution.

-Bark beetles are one of the most species-rich herbivorous insect groups with high diversity in ecology and host-plant usage.
-While the importance of their symbiosis with specific fungi for succeeding their life cycles is acknowledged, the knowledge about the role of the diverse bacteria and other fungi (such as yeasts and molds) in the different bark beetle systems is still in its larval shoes.
-This is offering a ton of possibilities to explore, considering specifically microbial interactions with the beetle, the symbiotic fungi as well as the tree environment.
+Bark beetles are one of the most species rich herbivorous insect groups and are perfect for studying host-microbiome interactions: They have a highly diversified ecology and host-plant usage.
+While the importance of their symbioses with specific fungi for the completion of their life cycles is acknowledged, little is known about the role of the diverse bacteria and other fungi (such as yeasts and molds) in the various bark beetle galleries.
+This provides many opportunities for exploring microbe-beetle interactions, the symbiotic fungi, as well as the tree environment.

 - An inventory of Carabidae and other ground-dwelling arthropods